 About me

-I am a three-time New England Emmy Award-winning journalist, filmmaker and producer.
+I am a four-time New England Emmy Award-winning journalist, filmmaker and producer.
 I am a senior video producer at GBH News, where I have reported, filmed and edited short documentaries on topics ranging from women in local politics, to the Massachusetts housing crisis, to public education and immigration.
-My work has been honored with multiple regional Edward R. Murrow awards, a Gracie award and a national award from the Education Writers Association, among others.
+My work has been honored with two Gracie awards for women in media, one national and seven regional Edward R. Murrow awards and a national award from the Education Writers Association, among others.
 I am a graduate of Columbia Journalism School and Colby College.